cogentcore/core/python/README.md

 # How it works

-* `gopy` `exe` mode builds a standalone executable called `pygi` that combines the python interpreter and shell, with the GoGi go libraries.
-This is needed because the GUI event loop must run on the main thread, which otherwise is taken by the python interpreter if you try to load GoGi as a library into the standard python executable (gopy can also do that for other cases where the thread conflict is not a problem).
+* `gopy` `exe` mode builds a standalone executable called `pygi` that combines the python interpreter and shell, with the GoGi Go libraries.
+This is needed because the GUI event loop must run on the main thread, which otherwise is taken by the python interpreter if you try to load GoGi as a library into the standard python executable (gopy can also be loaded as a library for other cases where the thread conflict is not a problem).

 * The entire gi codebase is available via stub functions in a `_gi` module.
 There are various `.py` python wrappers into that `_gi` module corresponding to each of the different packages in GoGi, such as `gi`, `giv`, `units`, etc.  These are all installed during `make install` into a single python module called `gi`.